-- 3. Replace the oil drain bolt. - 4.
-Add oil according to Add Engine Oil in Assembly section.
-DO NOT OVERFILL.
-Oil not included for routine maintenance. - Dispose of used oil at an approved waste management facility.
+- Add oil according to Add Engine Oil in Assembly section.DO NOT OVERFILL.
+Oil not included for routine maintenance. - 6.
+Replace oil fill cap/dipstick and secure maintenance cover. - Dispose of used oil at an approved waste management facility.

 Once oil has been added, a visual check should show oil about 1-2 threads from running out of the fill hole.
 If using the dipstick to check oil level, DO NOT screw in the dipstick while checking.